KCL-BMEIS/OOP/week1A.md

 First, we check whether enough command-line arguments have been provided.
 <br>
 <br>
-If we have fewer than 3 arguments, the command can't run
+If we have fewer than 3 arguments, the command cannot run
 - remember that the first argument (`args[0]`) corresponds to the command itself

 We use an `if` statement to do the checking